The Thesis: Many psalms record Jesus Christ praying to God and in them God replies, sometimes with speech, often with action.

 For hearing Christ’s voice in the Psalms, a translation which sticks as closely to the original language as possible is preferable over a paraphrase.

 One translation that is ancient is the Septuagint.
-While the Septuagint (LXX for short) often departs from the Hebrew in significant ways, this is the translation of the Old Testament that the authors of the New Testament used, since many, if not most people in New Testament biblical times no longer spoke or wrote Hebrew.
+The Septuagint is an early Greek translation of the Hebrew Old Testament (including Daniel, which was written in Aramaic.)
+While the Septuagint (LXX for short) often departs from the Hebrew in significant ways, this is the translation that the authors of the New Testament used, since many, if not most people in New Testament biblical times no longer spoke or wrote Hebrew.
 Greek was the international language of common exchange when the New Testament was written, and the New Testament was written in Greek with the Septuagint largely used for quotations from the Old Testament.
+For Jesus and his early followers, “Scripture” meant the Septuagint.

 I recommend choosing what is commonly called a Reference Bible.
 The references may appear on the left or right margins of the page, down a center column of the page, or in horizontal rows across the foot of the page.
 For my own ease of reading, I prefer either the center or side column references.